matticala/camel-reactor/README.md

 camel-reactor
 =============

-This is a Camel Component for Reactor (https://github.com/reactor/reactor) integration.
+This is an Apache Camel (http://camel.apache.org/) Component for Reactor (https://github.com/reactor/reactor) integration.

 At this stage of development it supports Object, URI, Regex and Class slectors with multiple consumer/selectors per endpoint and InOut pattern.